The Gospel According to the Meninblack

-The Gospel According to the Meninblack (or sometimes referred to as just The Meninblack) is the fifth album by English rock band the Stranglers, an esoteric concept album released in 1981 on the Liberty label.
-The album deals with conspiratorial ideas surrounding alien visitations to Earth, the sinister governmental men in black, and the involvement of these elements in well-known biblical narratives.
+The Gospel According to the Meninblack (sometimes referred to as just The Meninblack) is the fifth album by English rock band the Stranglers, an esoteric concept album released 9 February 1981, on the Liberty label.
+The album explores conspiratorial themes involving alien visitations to Earth, the sinister governmental men in black, and the involvement of these elements in well-known biblical narratives.
 This was not the first time the Stranglers had used this concept; "Meninblack" on the earlier The Raven album and subsequent 1980 single-release "Who Wants the World?" had also explored it.

 History

 The album is an elaboration of concepts first introduced by the band on the aforementioned track from their preceding album, The Raven.
 Hugh Cornwell, former singer-songwriter and guitarist with the group, has stated his belief that the album is the pinnacle of the Stranglers' artistic and creative output, and he cites it as his favourite album by the band.
-In a 2022 interview promoting his sole release Moments of Madness Cornwell reiterated this position saying "I think that we were all at the top of our game when we made ‘Men in Black’ and it comes through."
+In a 2022 interview promoting his solo release Moments of Madness Cornwell reiterated this position saying "I think that we were all at the top of our game when we made ‘Men in Black’ and it comes through."
 The Stranglers' bassist, Jean-Jacques Burnel, shares this opinion, stating in a 2014 interview "It was a bit of a low point when The Meninblack came out and it wasn’t regarded as the masterpiece that I thought it was."
 Burnel regards the album as often techno in essence, though The Meninblack predates the emergence of that genre by some years.

 The single releases from the album were "Thrown Away", which reached UK chart position 42 and "Just Like Nothing on Earth", their first single to miss the top 50.

 The opening instrumental "Waltzinblack" was originally intended to be the second single release from the album, but was withdrawn by Liberty, which deemed it "unrepresentative".
 It was later used as the theme music for Keith Floyd's BBC TV series.
 The band developed a tradition of using the track to open their live performances.

 The album initially sold around 50,000 copies, their worst-selling UK album to date, peaking at number eight on the UK Albums Chart; it spent five weeks in the listings.